“A travel writer? How’d you get into that?”

-Every so often, an aspiring writer or budding freelancer comes to me with questions.
 I vowed early on in my travel writing journey to help fellow freelancers any time I have the opportunity.
 As I hesitantly embarked upon a freelance writing career—whatever that was—I quickly learned that this is a tough and often lonely industry.
 There’s no clear path forward, no instruction manual, and few lodestars to affirm that you’re doing the right things to get where you want to go.
-(The destination is often fuzzy, too.)
+(The destination itself is often fuzzy, too.)

 I dove in full-time around November 2017, but I still consider myself very early in my freelance career.
-Most days I feel like I have no advice to give because I’m still figuring things out on the daily!
-But I’m a few years into full-time freelance writing now, so I realize I’m farther along than some—and have hit goals and milestones that were once only a dream.
-So I’m happy to share what I’ve learned, however meager and rudimentary.
+I often feel like I have no advice to give because I’m still figuring things out on the daily!
+But I’m a few years into full-time freelance writing now, so I realize I’m further along than some—and have hit goals and milestones that were once only a dream.
+So I’m happy to share what I’ve learned, however rudimentary.

 Quick timeline of my career: